Philippines - Calgary

 Emerita Gumapac story

-Emerita Gumapac came to Calgary in 2014 with my husband and daughter.
+Emerita Gumapac came to Calgary in 2014 with her husband and daughter.
 In Fall 2016, she took up the Ready to Teach Program at SAIT.
 In 2019 she became a CIWA volunteer and acquired an administrative position at MTG Healthcare Academy.
-In the Philippines, she was an instructor for over three decades with a government.
+In the Philippines, she worked with the government as an instructor for over three decades.